AidenCiaravino/programing-project/README.md

 I added more polished alien movement and made the aliens die after 2 hits instead of 1.

+Game is not completed yet, there is no level system.

 ### GUI Mockup 1
 ![startscreen](images/start.png)
 ### GUI Mockup 2